 Obviously consume water as you would normally.

-Key point: With IF try and still eat fresh, natural food; doing an IF day and then eating processed food or refined / non fibrous carbs at your meal time could be counter effective.
+Key points: With IF try and still eat fresh, natural food.
+Doing an IF day and then eating processed food or refined / non fibrous carbs at your meal time could be counter effective.

-Quick tip!
-If you are having a day of IF, when you first start doing it you may start to feel nauseas or light headed when not eating for hours on end.
+When you first start implanting IF you may start to feel nauseas or light headed when not eating for hours on end.
 This can often occur late morning, it’s nothing to be concerned about as it’s just your blood sugar levels dropping.
 It will pass as your body ramps up hormonal production to keep you energised but its not particularly pleasant so you may need something like a small handful of nuts or piece of fruit to hand to take the “edge off”…or of course you can just power through!